 - Is this study valid?

-- Does the diagnostic test under assessment accurately distinguish between people who do and do not have the specific disorder?
+- Does the diagnostic test under assessment accurately distinguish between people who do and do not have the disorder?

 - Can I apply this valid, accurate diagnostic test to a specific patient?

 How do we assess if a diagnostic test study is valid?